Flesh (1968 film): UK censorship controversy

 Flesh premiered in London at the Open Space Theatre on Tottenham Court Road on January 15, 1970.
 British censor John Trevelyan was wary of issuing the film a cinema certificate but had suggested it to distributor Jimmy Vaughan for club screenings.
 On February 3, 1970, following a complaint by a member of the public, authorities raided the Open Space Theatre because the film did not possess a British Board of Film Classification (BBFC) certificate.
 After a public protest, the BBFC passed Flesh with an uncut 'X' certificate on October 27, 1970.
-The film re-opened at the Chelsea Essoldo in 1971.
+The film reopened at the Nottingham Film Theatre in February 1971, and the Chelsea Essoldo cinema in March 1971.

 Reception

+Flesh was originally not well received in the US and the UK, but it garnered popularity in Germany–being among the top 5 grossing movies of 1970.

+In his book Film as a Subversive Art, Amos Vogel writes that the threadbare plot belies something "far deeper and funnier in Morrissey’s unsentimental, accepting attitude toward life, embodied by Joe Dallesandro’s brooding, disaffected performance".

+Over the years, the film has gained a cult following.
+An image of Joe Dallesandro in Flesh was used on the front cover of The Smiths, the debut LP by The Smiths released in 1984.